• Student Management System

 Let go of the iHunch: Improve your posture yoga practice

-Interestingly, latest research shows that this kind of posture is not just problematic for the body alignment, but has a great impact on your mental state as well.
-This recent article from the New York Times emphasizes that “posture doesn’t just reflect our emotional states; it can also cause them.”
-Studies show that the slouchers reported significantly lower self-esteem and mood, and much greater fear; they were more likely to be more negative when they talk, and recall more negative experiences.
+Interestingly, the latest research shows that this kind of posture is not just problematic for body alignment but has a great impact on your mental state as well.
+An article from the New York Times emphasizes that “posture doesn’t just reflect our emotional states; it can also cause them.”
+Studies show that the slouchers reported significantly lower self-esteem and mood and much greater fear; they were more likely to be more negative when they talked and recalled more negative experiences.
 They also became less assertive.
 “In fact, there appears to be a linear relationship between the size of your device and the extent to which it affects you: the smaller the device, the more you must contract your body to use it, and the more shrunken and inward your posture, the more submissive you are likely to become.”

 Since our electronic devices are not going anywhere, all we can do is be mindful about our body positioning when we use them.
 We can also try to counteract the iHunch by strengthening the muscles that support the body in the upright position, relieve neck tension and realign the spinal curves to improve the posture.
 This is what this yoga practice is about.
 Give it a try and let us know what you think!